WAME: GHB Broadcasting

-In 1997, GHB Broadcasting created a regional talk network called Total Radio to compete in the Charlotte, NC market against heritage station WBT.
-As part that effort, the call letters changed to WTLI when it joined the Total Radio simulcast.
+In 1997, GHB Broadcasting created a regional talk network called Total Radio to compete in the Charlotte, North Carolina market against heritage station WBT.
+As part that effort, the callsign changed to WTLI when it joined the Total Radio simulcast.
 The attempt to compete against 50,000-watt WBT was not successful.

-By 1998 the WIST call letters were back to Statesville, with the Real Country format on the station, and the station became WAME again in October 2000.
+By 1998, the WIST call letters were back to Statesville, with the Real Country format on the station, and the station became WAME again in October 2000.

 In the early 2000s, long-time radio personality J. D. Benfield began doing the morning show on the station, and the remainder of the day's programming was the Stardust satellite format from ABC Radio Networks.

 In February 2008, WAME became "Country Legends 550."
 Benfield left the station in August 2008.